 - Greyhound operates an excellent inter-city bus service and offers a range of travel passes in Australia

 - Rail Australia operates the rail network in Australia

-- GetYourGuide and Viator – a collection of local tours and things to do in Australia.
+- GetYourGuide and Viator – a collection of local tours and activities in Australia.
 Also offers Skip the Line tickets for crowded attractions

-- Tiqets – Website selling entrance tickets and skip the line tickets for major tourist spots in Australia
+- Tiqets – Website selling entrance tickets and skip the line tickets for major tourist attractions in Australia

-- Booking.com – commonly used booking site to find accommodation in Australia.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Australia.
+Find hostels, hotels, and other unique accommodations in Australia with advanced filtering and millions of reviews

 There you have it, the ultimate Australia backpacking guide.
 We hope you have found all the information you need for backpacking around Australia.